DanielSpaniel8/file-rift/README.md

     Bytes : ''  # 32-bit
 }
 ```
 The Bytes chunk is always pre-compiled, which makes it practically impossible to edit.
 This means that mods which utilize Lua chunks usually only work on 64-bit devices.
 File Rift can compile the String chunk for you, and add the output of the compilation to the secondary chunk.
-To trigger this, use `@compile` or `@comp`:
+To trigger this, use the `@compile` or `@comp` trigger:
 ```
 String : $ ... $end
 Bytes : @comp
 ```
-As File Rift runs through your files, it keeps content of the last chunk, and when it finds `@comp`, it compiles the last chunk and adds it to that record.
-Be careful, if you use `@comp` in the wrong place, it will add the content of a random chunk to your record.
+As File Rift runs through your files, it keeps the content of the last chunk, and when it finds `@compile`, it compiles the last chunk and adds it to that record.
+Be careful, if you use `@compile` in the wrong place, it will add the content of a random chunk to your record.
 > Note: this feature currently only works on Linux.

 ## Templates

-The purpose of templates is to make writting re_in files easier by abstracting common things.
+The purpose of templates is to make writing re_in files easier by abstracting common things.

 Here's how a template looks:
 ```yaml